divyajeettt/tic-tac-toe/README.md

 ## About tic-tac-toe

-tic-tac-toe is a tiny, simple, interactive command-line based project. \
+tic-tac-toe is a tiny, simple, interactive command-line based project.

 *Date of creaton:* `September 10, 2019`

+## Game modes

 The game can be played in single-player mode and double-player mode.